 But if you get married at a historic sight, you won’t have total privacy.
 Plus, that means you will have to find an entirely new location for your reception and after-party.
 That’s why I prefer all-in-one venue options in Czech Republic: it’s just easier, especially if you want a smooth and seamless wedding.

 My favorite wedding venues: Czech Republic

 Looking for the best places for destination weddings in Europe?
 Booking a villa in Italy or a chateau in France aren’t the only options.
 The wedding venues in Czech Republic are among some of the most affordable and luxurious.
-Here are some of my favorites, many of which you can entirely rent out for your Czech wedding.
+No matter whether you want venues in Prague or venues in Czech Republic, these are some of my favorite Czech Republic wedding venues.